mlhaus/food-store/README.md

 Update the product.php view to include the main content from product.html.

-Add the necessary PHP in the model (Page.php), view (product.php) and controller (Pages.php) to query the database and display a single product (image, name, price, and category).
+Add the necessary PHP in the model (Product.php), view (product.php) and controller (Pages.php) to query the database and display a single product (image, name, price, and category).
 The image can be generated from the product name.
 For example, "Organic Carrots" will become "organic-carrots.jpg".

 ## Part 6